 This amazing Kallax hack from Apartment Therapy takes the Kallax to new heights, literally!
 The units have been painted a deep blue along with the drawer and door inserts, but the main attraction is the fact they are stacked on top of each other to give an imposing shelving system upon which stunning pieces of artwork, accessories and photos can be displayed.

 Of course, you do need the height to be able to accommodate this, but if you do this would be a stunning statement piece.
 I don’t think anything other than the huge banana plant next to it would do it justice!

 Kallax Rustic Cabinet

-Homemade Lovely have come up with a gorgeous Kallax hack with this rustic cabinet.
-The compartments have had distressed wooden doors fitted on standard butt hinges, which give it a more authentic look.
+Homemade Lovely has come up with a gorgeous Kallax hack with this rustic cabinet.
+The compartments have distressed wooden doors fitted on standard butt hinges, which give them a more authentic look.
 We love the distressing, done by utilising an assortment of tools to just bash away at the doors.

-They way they have carfully thought through the creation of this piece of furniture makes it sit well as a rustic industrial style within what is essentially a french country style room.
+The way they have carefully thought through the creation of this piece of furniture makes it sit well as a rustic industrial style within what is essentially a french country style room.
 Very clever!